Notify Kit FCM Mode

 See the main README's custom sounds section for the full background.

-pod install fails after init-nse
+pod install fails after NSE generation

 If pod install errors with "Unable to find a specification for RNNotifeeCore" or similar: